Amazon Fire 7 vs. Fire HD 8: Which should you buy?

 |Weight

+If you need more performance than these options can give you, one of the other best Android tablets may be a better pick for you.
+Still, Amazon's options can't be beaten when it comes to price.

-As you can see, both of these tablets have their pros and cons.
-Both are Alexa enabled for example, and both have Fire OS as their platform.
-Hell, both also come in child-friendly Kids Editions.
+As you can see, both of these tablets are excellent low-cost options, and both have their pros and cons.
+You can even get the Fire 7 Kids version with extra protection.
+If you can only afford the cheaper tablet, it's still a good option that should work well for basic apps and web usage.

 Yet, if you're looking for a decent, low-cost tablet to consume media, browse the web, check your email, and even play some games on, the Fire HD 8 is the one to get.
-The $30 difference is small enough that the improvements you get are well worth the extra investment.
+While it costs about twice as much, the extra performance and the better screen are worth every penny.